Universal Algebraic Methods for Constraint Satisfaction Problems: CSP Applications

-Clearly every edge term is idempotent and Taylor.
-It is not hard to see that every \malcev term and every near unanimity term is an edge term.
-Combining the main results of \cite{MR2563736} and~\cite{MR2678065} yields the following theorem.
+\end{defi} Clearly, every \malcev term and every near unanimity term is an edge term, and every edge term is idempotent and Taylor.
+Combining the main results of~\cite{MR2563736} and~\cite{MR2678065} yields the following theorem.